asadowski11/Capstone/index.md

 ---
 # Download <a href="/Bob/privacy-policy" style="font-size: small">Privacy Policy</a>

-Currently, there is a submission request for Bob to the Microsoft App Store that is still under review by Microsoft.
-If you want to install Bob without going through the microsoft store, here's the link to all the files you need: <a href="https://github.com/ploiu/Bob/releases/download/v1.0.1/InstallFiles.zip" download="bobSetup.zip">Bob Setup Files</a>
+Currently Bob is in the <a href="https://www.microsoft.com/en-us/p/bob-the-digital-assistant/9n2f90t5xw4t">Microsoft Store</a> If you want to install Bob without going through the microsoft store, here's the link to all the files you need: <a href="https://github.com/ploiu/Bob/releases/download/v1.0.2/bob_1.0.2.zip" download="bobSetup.zip">Bob Setup Files</a>
 <br>
 If you need help installing the setup files, then <a href="/Bob/install-instructions/">this link</a> is exactly what you need.